Jane Stuart (Quaker): Biography

-Stuart's father, James II of England, was an English prince in exile in France following the execution of his father, Charles I when she was born.
-The surname of Stuart's mother is not known, it is claimed that Jane let slip her mother's name as Alice.
+Stuart's alleged father, James II of England, was an English prince in exile in France following the execution of his father, Charles I when she was born.
+The surname of Stuart's mother is not known; it is claimed that Jane once revealed that her mother's name was Alice.
 James returned to England, bringing Jane Stuart with him, when she was about six years old.

 She was raised at court.
 Stuart was once engaged, but her bridegroom was killed in an accident when their coach overturned on their wedding day.
 At one point, she was imprisoned with Quaker theologian Thomas Elwood.
-She left court for a life in keeping with her values as a Quaker around age 34, when her father, by then king, was exiled to France.
+She left court for a life in keeping with her values as a Quaker around the age of 34, when her father, having become king a few years earlier, was exiled to France.
 She left in disguise, perhaps in Quaker's dress, and went north, ending in Wisbech, working first in fields and then as a spinner.
 Wisbech Castle had formerly been used for religious prisoners, both Catholic and Protestant and later a Quaker, John Inds was taken from a peaceable meeting on 16 February 1663 and imprisoned for three years in Wisbech Gaol.
 It was said that Stuart reaped and worked in gardens in the summer and did knitting and sewing in the winter.
 She is reputed to have lived and spun in the basement of a property on the Old Market.

-She once travelled to Scotland to see her much-younger brother, James Francis Edward Stuart, Prince of Wales, also known as the Old Pretender.
+She once travelled to Scotland to see her much younger half-brother, James Francis Edward Stuart, Prince of Wales, also known as the Old Pretender.
 Later in life, Stuart was sought out by the Duke of Argyll; she recognized his coach and hid, perhaps thinking he was seeking her out to be a political pawn.
-It is said that Stuart preferred her simple life to that of one at court and claimed she would not give it up to be Queen of England.
+It is said that Stuart preferred her simple life to that of one at court, and claimed she would not give it up to be Queen of England.

 The meeting house Stuart attended (and where she is buried) was a thatched building on the North Brink, as shown in a watercolour painting by Algernon Peckover and in use by the Friends from 1711.
 She died at the age of 88 on 12 July 1742.

 She is referred to in the Victoria County History.
 She is supposed to have had all her teeth at the time of her death.